Everest Base Camp Trek with Helicopter Return

 As you have now crossed the elevation of 3000 meters, it is paramount to acclimatize correctly before ascending higher on your trek.

-Namche Bazaar is a vibrant village as a commercial hub with tons of pubs, confectioneries, souvenir shops, bars, and other entertaining amenities.
+Namche Bazaar is a vibrant village and a commercial hub with many pubs, confectioneries, souvenir shops, bars, and other entertaining amenities.

 After your breakfast at the hotel, we start our day hike towards Syangboche Airport (3780m), which is one of the highest operating airports in Nepal.